 Think about the learners in your class and in your life.
 What are their strengths and challenges?
 How do they need or prefer to access information, engage with content and express what they know and understand?
 What are their talents, interests, passions and aspirations?

-Understanding our learners can not only help a teacher to better design instruction and materials, but it can also offer learners a way to develop agency as they become more and more aware of how they learn best.
+Understanding learners doesn’t just help a teacher to better design instruction and materials.
+It can also offer learners a way to develop agency as they become more and more aware of how they learn best.

 Understanding students better through learner profiles